What if I don’t want to sell one of my pieces?

 Can I put my website on anything?

-- The airport produces a large sign that highlights each artist and includes contact information.
-This sign is on display in the gallery throughout the duration of the show.
+- The airport produces a large sign that highlights each artist and produces a post card that includes contact information.
+In the gallery, the sign is on display and the post cards are available for the public to take throughout the duration of the show.

 How can people find out about buying artwork?